1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 2. Tour the Royal Palace of Madrid

-Visiting the Palacio Real Madrid (the Royal Palace of Madrid) is a Madrid 1-day itinerary must!
+Visiting the Royal Palace of Madrid (Palacio Real Madrid) is a must on your Madrid 1-day itinerary!

-At 1,453,122 square feet, the Royal Palace of Madrid is the largest royal palace in all of Europe!
-It houses an impressive collection of magnificent artworks: from priceless frescos, sculptures, and furniture, to musical instruments, china, and the royal jewels, crown, and scepter.
+At 1,453,122 square feet, the Royal Palace of Madrid houses an impressive collection of magnificent artworks: from priceless frescos, sculptures, and furniture, to musical instruments, china, and the royal jewels, crown, and scepter.

-Historically, the palace was the residence of the Spanish Royal Family, though today itโ€™s used for special ceremonies.
+Historically, the residence of the Spanish Royal Family, though today itโ€™s used for special ceremonies.

-Classic renaissance mural painting on the ceiling of the Grand Staircase in the Royal Palace of Madrid
+Classic renaissance mural painting and golden decors on the ceiling of the Grand Staircase in the Royal Palace of Madrid

 There are roughly 3,000 rooms in the Royal Palace, including the Armory Square, the Grand Staircase, Chamber of Charles III, the Porcelain Cabinet, Gala Dining Room, Royal Chapel, Stradivarius Hall, and the Throne Room.